Your new HP Elitebook

 - What is Private Data?
 This article provides a quick summary of private data and how employees should protect this information.

 - What is Malware?
 This article on malware is intended to provide you answers to this question and ways for you to prevent it from infecting your laptop.

 - What is Phishing?
 Another important topic to read up on so you can prevent your data from becoming exposed by phishing.

 - Locking your laptop screen is one security measure everyone is guilty of forgetting to do.
 Remember: The easy way to lock your laptop is with the Windows key + L.

 - Using the KeePass Program to easily store your passwords in an encrypted database.

 - Take a workshop on Digital Security.
 These workshops are offered each semester, but if there are no workshops listed, you can Request a Workshop.

 If you installed any unsupported software for school or personal use such as a password vault, a citation manager (e.g., EndNote, Reference Manager), a tax preparation tool (e.g., TurboTax), or photo gallery software, back up any related files you wish to retain.
 Consult your documentation to determine the location and format of these files.
 TLT (email@example.com) will provide limited support if you have questions, but your first line of support is the vendor.

 How to get additional training

-Students can stop in at Somsen 207 for DLC STAR support.
+Students can stop in at Somsen 207 or the DLC in the Krueger Library for support.